PGM-Lab/InferPy/docs/notes/guidemodels.rst

 ----------------

-Any random variable in InferPy encapsulates an equivalent one in Edward 2, and hence it also has associated a distribution object from TensorFlow Probability.
+Any random variable in InferPy encapsulates an equivalent one in Edward 2, and hence it also has associated a distribution object from tensorflow-probability.
 These can be accessed using the properties ``var`` and ``distribution`` respectively:

 .. literalinclude:: ../../examples/docs/guidemodels/2.py